Dorothy Marie Donnelly: Career

 In addition to writing poetry, she wrote many articles and reviews, often in generous response to editors of marginal periodicals, such as Cross and Crown and Pylon (published in Rome).
 She contributed the Forward to Leaves of Prayer: The Life and Poetry of He Shunangaing, a Farmwife in Eighteenth-Century China, at the request of the translator and friend, Elsie Lee Choi; and at the request of the psychiatrist, Karl Stern (author of Pillar of Fire), she contributed the essay, “Man and his Symbols” to the book he edited, Faith, Reason, and Modern Psychiatry.
 Similar interests led her to publish “Man and Symbols” in Christianity and Culture.
-She also published another book of prose, God and the Apple of His Eye (1973).
+She also published another book of prose, God and the Apple of His Eye (1973) which was described in the forward as "a little book of observations and reflections on God and people and what they have to do with one another."
+An earlier version of the book according to her son, Jerome Donnelly, was to be titled A Letter to My Sons.

 Donnelly's most prized award came in 1976, when she was presented with the gold medal for the Christian Culture Award at Assumption University (Windsor, Canada), joining the ranks of former award winners that included Marshall McLuhan, Dorothy Day, Jacques Maritain, Christopher Dawson, Etienne Gilson, and Allen Tate.
 The award presentation cited Dorothy Donnelly as “an integral humanist, an outstanding exponent of Christian ideals”.

 Reviews of her work have appeared in the Times Literary Supplement (1951), The Irish Times (1951), The Chicago Tribune (1961), The New York Times (1961), and The Michigan Quarterly Review (1961).
 Commentaries or citations have appeared in Years Work in English Studies (1952), The Ultimate Science Fiction Poetry Guide, The Wikipedia List of Michigan Writers, LSA Magazine, The Michigan Alumnus, The Michigan Daily, and Kirkus.